 Industry’s Guide to Technology Transfer and How to Commercialize your MEMS/Sensors Product

 Technology transfer can be an imposing bottleneck in the development of any MEMS based product and time to market can be severely impacted if too much time is spent in tech transfer.
-When trying to get from lab to fab to high yield production, the moral of the story is that you can't go it alone and that there are resources available to help you.
-MEMS and Sensors Industry Group, is building in collaboration with its members a Tech Transfer Wiki, which aims to be a "how to" of best practice and a "go to" resource for taking a MEMS device design including designs developed at a commercial fab, university, or start-up, to high-volume manufacturing using an external partner.
+When trying to get from lab to fab to high yield production, the moral of the story is that you can’t go it alone and that there are resources available to help you.
+Tech Transfer Wiki, which aims to be a “how to” of best practice and a “go to” resource for taking a MEMS device design including designs developed at a commercial fab, university, or start-up, to high-volume manufacturing using an external partner.

 This one-hour session will be a “nuts and bolts” discussion of MEMS/sensors technology transfer, featuring industry experts who will share their knowledge on how best to shorten the time to market and speed time to commercialization.
 The panel discussion will focus on applied technology and the transfer process inside companies from research and development to production.
 The panelists will present thoughtful and honest advice on what students/academics/researchers need to know when embarking on technology transfer.
 The discussions will discuss challenges and opportunities and presenters will share best practices based on their experiences.